 While £1000 may not feel affordable for everyone (and there are brilliant lower-priced high street bridal dresses you can easily shop from online), for some wedding budgets this allows more to be spent on multiple looks as nuptials and parties now often span days, locations and themes.
 The spillover could be reallocated to having a jolly good knees up (we spent a little extra on keeping everyone very well fed and watered), a fancier honeymoon or kept aside for plain ol' regular life expenses.

-Additionally, with wedding plans being continuously changed over the past couple of years, the perspective on what's important has shifted.
+Additionally, with wedding plans being continuously changed over the past few years, the perspective on what's important has shifted.
 There is undoubtedly going to be a slew of smaller, more intimate weddings, with city nuptials and more private affairs being far better suited to modern bridal looks.
 Keep scrolling to see the best under-£1000 wedding dresses and separates to buy now.